Revolutionized-IoT2/.github/profile/README.md

 ### Getting started

-Once Mqtt-server, Orchestrator, Node (with some devices) and UI are running, the next step is to configure the Node.
-Firts, launch your browser and navigate to UI address and select option "Configure".
-You hould be able to see following view:
+Once _Mqtt-server_, _Orchestrator_, _Node_ (with some devices) and _UI_ are running, the next step is to configure the Node.
+First, launch your browser, navigate to UI address, and select option "Configure".
+You hould be able to see the following view:

 ![Configure view](node_1.jpg)

-Start by adding a new Node by pressing the button New Node in toolbar.
+Start by adding a new Node by pressing the button _New Node_ in toolbar.
 This will open a dialog where you can give your node a name and define its Id.
 The Id should be the one you assigned in step three as RIOT2_NODE_ID.
 You can now save the Configuration.

 ![Configure node](node_2.jpg)

 Next Step is to Configure Devices.
-Start the process by clicking the New Device -button.
-Following view is opened:
+Start the process by clicking the _New Device_ -button.
+This opens a dialog displaying all devices from the node.

 ![Select devices](node_3.jpg)

-From this view select XX and click Add -button.
+Select XX and click Add -button.

 **TODO**